-Aboriginal and Torres Strait Islanders are particularly encouraged to apply to CAEPR.
+Aboriginal and Torres Strait Islander people are strongly encouraged to apply to CAEPR.

 Graduate Coursework Programs

-Indigenous Policy is a specialisation within the Master of Applied Anthropology and Participatory Development (MAAPD).
-This program is designed for people working in government, indigenous organisations, non-government organisations, companies working in indigenous areas, or as independent consultants, who wish to develop their applied anthropological expertise by pursuing a professional program.
-It provides students with an understanding of the principal ways in which critical social inquiry and method on indigenous issues can be applied to contemporary policy and practice.
+Indigenous Policy and Development is a specialisation within the Master of Applied Anthropology and Participatory Development (MAAPD).
+This program is designed for people working in government, Indigenous organisations, non-government organisations, companies working with Indigenous peoples, or independent consultants, who wish to develop their applied expertise by pursuing a professional program.
+The program provides students with an understanding of the principal ways in which critical social inquiry and method on Indigenous issues can be applied to contemporary policy and practice.

 This graduate degree requires completion of courses to the value of 96 units.
-To be admitted students must have a Batchelor Degree (or international equivalent) with an average mark of at least 65 per cent.
-Applicants with a Bachelor Degree or Graduate Certificate in a cognate discipline may be eligible for 24 units (1 Semester) or credit.
+To be admitted students must have a Bachelor Degree (or international equivalent) with an average mark of at least 65 per cent.
+Applicants with a Bachelor Degree or Graduate Certificate in a cognate discipline may be eligible for 24 units (1 Semester) of credit.

-For more information visit the Master of Applied Anthropology and Participatory Development (Indigenous Policy) website: http://asiapacific.anu.edu.au/maapd/ip/
+For more information visit the Master of Applied Anthropology and Participatory Development (Indigenous Policy and Development) website: https://programsandcourses.anu.edu.au/specialisation/IPDV-SPEC

 Graduate Studies Select and Other Programs

-Students enrolled in the Graduate Studies Select Program may elect to take the Certificate of Graduate Studies, the Diploma of Graduate Studies or the Master of Studies.
-CAEPR offers six courses that can be taken as part of these programs, the five listed above for the Graduate Certificate plus:
+Students enrolled in the Graduate Studies Select Program may elect to undertake the Graduate Certificate of Studies, the Graduate Diploma of Studies or the Master of Studies.
+CAEPR offers a number of courses that can be taken as part of these programs, including:

-For more information visit: Graduate Studies Select website: http://drss.anu.edu.au/gss/
+For more information visit: Graduate Studies Select (GSS) website: http://cass.anu.edu.au/study/gss/about

 All the above courses can also be taken as options within other graduate programs.

-For further information on graduate study at CAEPR, contact the HDR Convenor Dr Julie Lahn.
+For further information on graduate coursework study at CAEPR, please contact CAEPR administration.